mayankhassija/mayankhassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *one may say the eternal mystery of the world is its comprehensibility.*
+> *why not invest your assets in the companies you really like? as mae west said, "too much of a good thing can be wonderful".*

 </div>
 <!-- quote-end -->